 If you're seeking academic credit, contact your department's faculty internship adviser to ensure you meet the requirements for an academic internship.

-In addition to UBworks, here are other search sites:
+In addition to our own database, UBworks, you can search through these sites:

 A searchable database of internships

 The Baltimore Collegetown Network brings 16 area colleges and universities together with government, business and community leaders to develop and market Baltimore as a vibrant place to live and learn.

 A searchable database of internships by industry and country

 One of the best ways to gain experience and make connections within government is to intern with a federal agency.
 Take advantage of this valuable resource and search for internships that match your interests, experience and skills.